networkservicemesh/deployments-k8s/examples/multicluster/usecases/floating_nse_composition/README.md

-# Floating interdomain kernel2vxlan2kernel example
+# Floating Intedomain NSE Composition Example

-This example shows that NSC can reach NSE registered in floating registry.

-NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
-Forwarders are using the `vxlan` mechanism to connect with each other.
+This example demonstrates a more complex Network Service, where we chain three passthrough and one ACL Filtering NS endpoints.

+The chain is formed from NSEs which are located on different clusters.
+It involves a combination of local and remote mechanisms.

-NSE is registering in the floating registry.
+All NSEs are registered in the floating registry.

 ```mermaid
 flowchart LR